Peace in Our Time (Good Riddance album)

 Peace in Our Time is the eighth studio album by the Santa Cruz, California-based hardcore punk band Good Riddance, released April 21, 2015 through Fat Wreck Chords.
-It is the band's first studio album since their 2007 breakup and 2012 reunion.
+It is the band's first studio album since My Republic in 2006, and the first album they recorded and released following their temporary breakup, which lasted from 2007 to 2012.

 Background and recording

+Good Riddance disbanded in 2007; however, they reunited in 2012.
+After reuniting, Good Riddance performed several concerts and featured at several festivals, but by 2013, singer Russ Rankin expressed uncertainty that the band would release new music.
+Ultimately, Rankin stated that he and the other band members "finally succumbed to the inevitable itch to write new music."
+Rankin had been writing new music since 2010 and eventually presented demos of his new songs to the other members of Good Riddance, who enjoyed the songs and wanted to record them as a band.
+Guitarist Luke Pabich aided in the songwriting process by contributing guitar riffs and song ideas as well.

+During the time the band was broken up, while the other band members had taken a hiatus from performing to focus on their families and other occupations, the drummer, Sean Sellers, had performed with Authority Zero and The Real McKenzies.
+However, Rankin stated that the band did not have to significantly readjust to the recording process despite their breakup: "It was like nothing had changed.
+I think the combination of the same four of us that had recorded so much together and our history with Bill [Stevenson], who was producing us, everybody had the same work flow.
+We were limited a little bit by having actual jobs and stuff now and family we didn't have before, but it was very similar, very familiar."

-Good Riddance had broken up in 2007, but reunited in 2012.
-Singer Russ Rankin began writing songs for the band's eighth studio album in 2014.
-Peace in Our Time was recorded that November at Motor Studios in San Francisco, with Bill Stevenson serving as record producer and audio engineer.
+Peace in Our Time was recorded in November 2014 at Motor Studios in San Francisco, with Bill Stevenson serving as record producer and audio engineer.
 The album was mixed and mastered by Jason Livermore at The Blasting Room.
-The cover illustration was done by Chris Shary.
+The cover illustration was designed by Chris Shary.
 At only 27 minutes long, it is the band's shortest album to date.
 Regarding the recording of the album, Rankin said, "I don't know how I wrote songs before GarageBand on my Mac computer.
 Being able to sit down with my laptop, plug in my guitar and demo a whole song is incredible.
 It is awesome."